mktexan/node-myq/README.md

 const options = {
     autoSetGarageDoorDevice: true, //automatically adds a SINGLE DOOR to the API
-    autoSetMultipleGarageDoorDevices: false, //automatically adds ALL DETECTED DOORS to the API
+    autoSetMultipleGarageDoorDevices: true, //automatically adds ALL DETECTED DOORS to the API
     deviceId: 213213 //use this to manually set your own single deviceId }